International Consolidated Airlines Group, S.A. – Annual report – 31 December 2023

 The Group has elected not to recognise ROU assets and lease liabilities for short-term leases that have a lease term of 12 months or less and those leases of low-value assets.
 Payments associated with short-term leases and leases of low-value assets are recognised on a straight-line basis as an expense in the Income statement.
 Short-term leases are leases with a lease term of 12 months or less, that do not contain a purchase option.
 Low-value assets comprise IT equipment and small items of office furniture.

 The Group is exposed to potential future increases in variable lease payments based on an index or rate, which are not included in the lease liability until they take effect.
 When adjustments to lease payments based on an index or rate take effect, the lease liability is re-assessed and adjusted against the ROU asset.
 Extension options are included in a number of aircraft, property and equipment leases across the Group and are reflected in the lease payments where the Group is reasonably certain that it will exercise the option.
-The Group is also exposed to variable lease payments based on usage or revenue generated over a defined period.
 Such variable lease payments are expensed to the Income statement as incurred.

 Lessor accounting